PaddleHQ/paddle-go-sdk/README.md

 If you've used this SDK, we'd love to hear how you found it!
 Email us at [team-dx@paddle.com](mailto:team-dx@paddle.com) with any thoughts.

-While in early access, we may introduce breaking changes.
-Where we can, we'll tag breaking changes and communicate ahead of time.

 ## Installation

 Make sure your project is using Go Modules (it will have a go.mod file in its root if it already is):